 Planning Team Meeting - February 14, 2019

 The planning team met to review work that had been completed on two sections of the Hazard Mitigation Plan, the Regional Profile and Hazard Identification.
 The Regional Profile provides a broad overview of the region, including the counties of Brunswick, Halifax, and Mecklenburg.
-A draft version of this document can be found below.
-Please note that final formatting will occur later.

 Hazard Identification focuses on the hazard events that are most likely to impact our region.
 Each hazard identified includes a description, what locations are impacted by it, how strong the weather event can be, previous occurrences, and how the region may be impacted by it in the future.
 The hazard identified include: tropical cyclones (hurricanes, tropical storms, tropical depressions), flooding, tornadoes, severe winter weather (snow/ice), extreme temperatures (heat/cold waves), severe storms (hail, high winds), earthquakes, landslides, wildfires, drought, lightning, and dam failure.
-A draft version of each of the aforementioned hazards can be found below.
-Please note that final formatting will occur later.

 There was also discussion on collecting data related to critical facilities/infrastructure, conducting an overall risk assessment (ranking each hazard based on future risk to the region and for each jurisdiction), outreach strategies, and capability assessments for each local jurisdiction to particpate in.